Artificial Neuron Network

 For all inputs, the deterministic neural model precisely describes input–output behavior.
 However, the stochastic neuron model causes non-deterministic input-output behavior.
 The activation function utilized in deterministic neural models is given a probabilistic interpretation in stochastic neural models.

-A neuron is only allowed to be in one of two states: +1 (ON) or -1 (OFF) (OFF).
+In the stochastic neural model, a neuron is only allowed to be in one of two states: +1 (ON) or -1 (OFF).
 A neuron’s decision to fire is probabilistic.
-Let x denote the neuron’s state and P(v) denote the probability of firing, where v is the neuron’s activation potential.
+Let x denote the neuron’s state, and P(v) denote the probability of firing, where v is the neuron’s activation potential.

 Modes of activation function